sijangel/Netflix/README.md

 # Overview
-An end‑to‑end exploratory data analysis of Netflix dataset using Python.
-The project cleans, explores, and visualizes movies and TV shows to uncover trends in content type, release patterns, ratings, duration, genres, and country distribution.
+An end‑to‑end exploratory data analysis of the Netflix dataset using Python.
+The project cleans, explores, and visualizes movies and TV shows to uncover trends in content type, release patterns, ratings, and genres.

 # Dataset
 The Netflix dataset, which contains fields such as Release_Date, Title, Popularity, Vote_Count, Vote_Average, Original_Language, and Genre, is used in the analysis of this project.